louwerse/tomlouwerse-new-site/content/en/papers/_index.md

 Louwerse, T. & Zorina, E. (2024) What kind of opposition do citizens want?
 Paper presented at the ECPR General Conference, Dublin, 12-15 August.

 Sieberer, U., Meyer, T., Osamura, K. Schmuck, D., et al. (2024) Explaining changes in the distribution of policy competencies in multiparty governments.
-Paper presented at the Annual Conference of the European Political Science Association, Cologne, 4-6 July.
+Paper presented at the Annual Conference of the European Political Science Association, Cologne, 4-6 July.[^1]

 Tuttnauer, O., Warode, L. & Louwerse, T. (2024) The dynamics of parliamentary conflict in response to electoral information.
 Paper presented at the Annual Conference of the European Political Science Association, Cologne, 4-6 July.